Preparing for your Nanny Interview, a Checklist

 The nanny should have some questions for you, and those might spark other questions as well.
 If the interview goes well and you feel like you connect with the nanny and she with you, then you should introduce her to the children unless of course, you are still expecting as I was.

-I have put together a printable checklist of questions that you should ask, and of course, you should add any that you can think of that are specific to your situation.
-These are just to get you started and get a good conversation going in the interview.
+I have put together a printable nanny interview checklist of questions that you should ask, and of course, you should add any that you can think of that are specific to your situation.
+These are just to get you started and get a good conversation going into the interview.